udaykiran009/oneCCL/doc/rst/source/index.rst

-oneAPI Collective Communications Library
+Intel® oneAPI Collective Communications Library
 =========================================

-oneAPI Collective Communications Library (oneCCL) is a library that provides an efficient implementation of communication patterns used in deep learning.
+Intel® oneAPI Collective Communications Library (oneCCL) is a library that provides an efficient implementation of communication patterns used in deep learning.

 oneCCL features include: